 Two days before LA Rising was to take place, I learned I’d be photographing the event as well.
 I just about passed out.
 Not just out of excitement, but because I realized I hadn’t planned any other part of the trip either.
 Luckily, thanks to social networking, all accommodations and even selling my LA Rising tickets, was taken care of within a couple hours.

-Miss Lauryn Hill: Although happy she played a lot of old hits (including Fugees material), her overall performance quality felt and sounded sloppy, not to mention she was 20 minutes late.
+- Miss Lauryn Hill: Although happy she played a lot of old hits (including Fugees material), her overall performance sounded sloppy.
+She was also 20 minutes late.
 The only performance that didn’t have the audience visibly rocking and swaying.
 Still, she looks amazing.

-Muse: My first time seeing this Brit rock trio live, and I was impressed.
-Stunning light show, and lead singer Matthew Bellamy made full use of the wide stage (making us photographers feel like cats chasing a mouse).
+- Muse: My first time seeing this Brit rock trio live, and I was impressed.
+They put on a stunning light show while lead singer Matthew Bellamy made full use of the wide stage.

-Rage: They were 20 minutes late, and waiting for them was like anticipating the start of a war.
-While Zack de la Rocha kept mainly to the middle of the stage, Tom Morello was practically in my face on stage left.
-Having a front row seat to witness his precise technique on the guitar was jaw dropping.
+- Rage: They were 20 minutes late, and waiting for them was like anticipating the start of a war.
+While Zack de la Rocha kept to the middle of the stage, Tom Morello was right on stage left.
+Having a front row seat to witness his precise technique on the guitar was jaw-dropping.

 Most notable moments of the show:

-- De la Rocha’s mic cut out for the first few bars of the opening song “Testify,” but he kept giving it his all until the sound burst back into life.
+- De la Rocha’s mic cut out for the first few bars of the opening song “Testify,” but he kept going hard until the sound came back.

-- As one review mentioned, if you wanted to commit a crime in LA, this was the night to do it as it seemed all of LAPD was surrounding the Coliseum.
-Firetrucks, ambulances, cop cars, and even a helicopter circulated above, waiting for…something.
-It turns out nothing major went down, other than awful traffic at the end of the show.
+- As one review mentioned, if you wanted to commit a crime in LA, this was the night to do it.
+Most of LAPD was surrounding the Coliseum all night.
+Firetrucks, ambulances, cop cars, and even a helicopter circulated above, waiting for for…something.
+It turns out nothing major went down, other than awful traffic at the end.